br3018/docklab2/README.md

 # docklab2
 Code for running Docklab 2 at OFL

-## Setup instructions:
+## Setup instructions for air bearing platforms:
- - Use Raspberry Pi imager to install Ubuntu desktop 24.04.01 LTS (64 bit)
+ - Use Raspberry Pi imager to install Ubuntu desktop 24.04.01 LTS (64 bit) for ROS 2 Jazzy or Ubuntu 22.04.5 LTS (64 bit) for ROS 2 Humble
  - Set hostname "abpX" (where X is a unique identifier below) for air bearing platforms.
 Use "base" for the hub and "ejection" for the ejection mechanism
    - X = "1": Servicer
    - X = "2": Client
  - Set username and password:
-   - username: labpi
+   - username: labpi (for Raspberry Pi)
+   - username: labpc (for desktop)
    - password: XXXXXXXXXXXXX
  - Set computer name to be the same as hostname
  - Configure wireless LAN for Docklab 2 travel router
- - Install ROS 2 Jazzy Jalisco following ROS 2 documentation here: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html#id4
+ - Install ROS 2 Jazzy Jalisco or ROS 2 Humble following ROS 2 documentation here: https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html#id4 or here https://docs.ros.org/en/humble/Installation.html
  - Install github if not installed already following guide here: https://gist.github.com/derhuerst/1b15ff4652a867391f03#file-linux-md
  - Create ROS 2 workspace in home directory using "mkdir -p ~/docklab2_ws/src"
  - Navigate to /docklab2_ws/src and clone docklab2 repository into folder